-- Windows 8 and 8.1 tutorials: www.acer.com/windows8-tutorial - Support FAQs: www.acer.com/support
+- Windows 8 and 8.1 tutorials: www.acer.com/windows8-tutorial - Support FAQs: support.acer.com

 Troubleshooting

 This chapter shows you how to deal with common system problems.
 Read it before calling a technician if a problem occurs.
 Solutions to more serious problems require opening up the computer.
 Do not attempt to open the computer yourself; contact your dealer or authorized service center for assistance.